damianhakert/damianhakert.github.io/source/_posts/2015-12-14-improving-open-development-for-everyone.markdown

 ## Up For Grabs

-The `up-for-grabs` label is created so that anyone can help making GitLab better for everyone.
+The `up-for-grabs` label was created so that anyone can help make GitLab better for everyone.

 We will label issues that are not too hard or too big to work on.